The Social Insurance Number (SIN) Code of Practice

 Immigration, Refugees and Citizenship Canada (IRCC) approves temporary residents to work in Canada.
 These residents are neither Canadian citizens nor permanent residents and receive SINs that begin with the number "9."

 These SINs are valid based on IRCC’s work permits.
 They correspond to the date the foreign worker may work in Canada.
-The SIN alone does not allow them to work.
+The SIN alone doesn’t allow them to work.
 You must verify all terms and conditions on the work permit before hiring them.
 This includes authorized dates and work locations.

-If the immigration document of a foreign worker expires, you must ask the employee to get a valid document before hiring them.
+If the immigration document of a foreign worker expires, you must ask the employee to get a valid document before you hire them.
 You must ask the employee to contact IRCC to do so.
 You must also inform the employee to apply with the new immigration document to us at Service Canada.
 This is to update the SIN record with the new expiry date.

 These conditions remain valid until IRCC decides about renewing their work or study permit.
 The temporary resident then has "maintained status" (previously called implied status).
 For more information, visit IRCC's website for maintained status or our website Receiving your SIN and updating your SIN Record.
 You, as the employer, must verify the new immigration document once you get it.
 You must verify that IRCC’s decision allows the employee to continue working in Canada.
 You must also verify the new expiry date.
-You must inform the employee to apply with the new immigration document.
-This is to update their SIN record with the new expiry date.
+You must inform the employee to update their SIN record with the new expiry date.

 For more information, visit the IRCC website.
 You may also call the IRCC Call Centre at 1-888-242-2100 or TTY: 1-888-576-8502.